alt-react/Active-Directory-Home-Lab/README.md

 - Splunk SIEM - to organize logs in and analyze logs from 1 place
 - Splunk Universal Forwarder - to securely collect and send data from machines to our Splunk instance
 - Sysmon - lets you detect malicious activity by tracking code behavior and network traffic, as well as create detections based on the malicious activity.
+- Windows Active Directory Domain Services (AD DS) - To create a Domain in Windows
+- Windows Active Directory Users and Computers - to create Organizational Units and new Users to our Domain in Windows

 ## Steps
 <details>